Shyam2048/News-React-App/README.md

 # News-React-App

-Displays News Category wise and requires authentication
+Displays News Category wise build on react native compatible for both android and ios

-Backend of this app is hostend at https://github.com/Shyam2048/News-App-Backend.git